jgwentworth92/HouseofSpoons/Readme.txt

 how to install:

-step 1: run the command (npm install express -- save) inside @Staking Website step 2: create a file in the staking website folder called server.js step 3: paste the following code inside the server.js:
+step 1: run the command (npm install express -- save) inside @title Staking Website step 2: create a file in the staking website folder called server.js step 3: paste the following code inside the server.js:
 var express = require('express');